Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Related Work

-\paragraph{Temporal Modeling in Dialogue} In Dialogue State Tracking (DST) and session-based recommendation, the importance of "recency" has long been recognized.
-Approaches like Time-LSTM \cite{zhu2017what} and decay-based attention mechanisms have been proposed to characterize temporal dynamics.
-However, these techniques have been largely confined to pre-training or Supervised Fine-Tuning (SFT).
-To the best of our knowledge, DZ-TDPO is the first work to explicitly integrate temporal decay mechanisms into the preference optimization phase, directly aligning the model's reward structure with the temporal nature of human conversation.
+\paragraph{Temporal Modeling} In dialogue state tracking (DST) and session-based recommendation, the importance of recency has long been recognized.
+Approaches like Time-LSTM \cite{zhu2017what} explicitly model time intervals.
+Similarly, memory agents like MemGPT \cite{packer2024memgptllmsoperatingsystems}, Generative Agents \cite{2023generative} and the newly proposed Titans \cite{behrouz2025titans} introduce neural memory modules for test-time memorization.
+These methods generally target architectural modifications or external retrieval systems, whereas DZ-TiDPO aligns the optimization objective itself.
+Unlike approaches focused on architectural memory capacity, to our knowledge, DZ-TiDPO is the first framework to explicitly integrate temporal decay mechanisms directly into the preference optimization phase, aligning the model's internal priors with the evolving nature of human conversation.